 What’s your favourite thing about having sewing friends?

 I have quite a few friends who sew and it is a joy.
-It is lovely to compare notes, share resources, fondle fabrics, and just talk all things sewing.
+It is lovely to compare notes, share resources, fondle fabrics, and just talk about all things sewing.
 Many of these friends are people I met through sewing and it’s always such fun to catch up.

 I really hope you enjoyed meeting wonderful Sue!
 You can find her on Instagram @suestoney